 The H.O.W. of How to Stop Alcohol Addiction

 Acknowledging the problem is the first step toward recovery.
-Unfortunately, it’s a huge first step that many people can’t—or won’t—take.
+However, it’s a huge first step that many people can’t—or won’t—take.
 The work doesn’t stop after admitting there’s a problem, though.
 Recovery requires a new way of living, which involves the acronym H.O.W.:

 - Honesty: Being honest with oneself and others